motidev/motidev/README.md

 <br>

 I started in the world of software development when I was only 13 years old creating my own Minecraft server to play with my friends.
 Currently I develop software for different languages.
-Now I'm Founder and Developer of Discord Bot the name is Kimura

 <br>